harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

 1. The file specifies that the legacy DB2 CLI driver will be used to connect to the database, and also specifies where the driver can be found.
-2. The Java Type Resolver should not force the use of Bigdecimal fields - this means that integral types (Short, Integer, Long, etc.) will be substituted if possible.
+2. The Java Type Resolver should not force the use of BigDecimal fields - this means that integral types (Short, Integer, Long, etc.) will be substituted if possible.
 This feature is an attempt to make database DECIMAL and NUMERIC columns easier to deal with.